- Mountains are the world’s ‘water towers’, providing between 60 and 80 percent of all freshwater resources for our planet.

 Mountains are early indicators of climate change and as global climate continues to warm, mountain people — some of the world’s hungriest and poorest — face even greater struggles to survive.

-So, on this international day for Mountains whose theme is #MountainsMatter Business Insider SSA decided to take a climb of the ten most magnificent mountains found in Africa which you need to try and conquer at least one in your lifetime.
+So, Business Insider SSA decided to trek to the top of the ten most magnificent mountains found in Africa which you need to try and conquer at least one in your lifetime.

 This majestic mountain is Africa's most-visited trekking destination, attracting tens of thousands of tourists and adventurers every year.

 Make it to the summit of Tanzania's 5,895-meter Kilimanjaro, and you'll be standing at Africa's highest point.

 And what’s more on the way to the "Roof of Africa," you will travel through five different climatic zones, reaching arctic cold temperatures around the glaciers that cap Kibo, Kilimanjaro's summit.

 At 4,167m, Mount Toubkal is the highest peak in the Atlas Mountains, making it the highest peak in North Africa and also the tallest mountain in the Arab World.

 The Atlas Mountains are a mountain range in the Maghreb.
 It stretches around 2,500 km (1,600 mi) through Morocco, Algeria and Tunisia.